ASX-listed Touch Ventures has backed Melbourne VC Skalata Ventures as it looks to raise $50 million for its second fund.

 Melbourne billionaire Paul Little launched Skalata in 2019 with support fellow business leader Carol Schwartz, while LaunchVic tipped $3 million into the venture.
 Skalata’s first fund offered up to $250,000 to early-stage ventures.

-The VC said it’s now realised its first 10x+ investment return with Preezie, a B2B eCommerce platform enabling guided online shopping experiences.
+The VC said it’s now seen its first 10x+ investment return with Preezie, a B2B eCommerce platform enabling guided online shopping experiences.
 Touch Ventures led a $5.5 million round into Preezie last month.

 Workman said that in 2022, Skalata will expand its external advisory network to offer wider industry expertise to its portfolio companies, while also replicating its successful Victorian university partnership model interstate.